ausazh/Proto-Azxish/new docs/shift summary.md

       - thus both ÑÑH /ŋ̊ŋ̊/ and ÑÑ /ŋŋ/ > ÑQ /ɴɢ/
   - Fricative/Approximant opening and vocalisation
     - G /ʁ/ is trilled instead as above
+    - for General, CXC, VC
-    - V /v/ > /ʋ/ generally
+      - V /v/ > /ʋ/, /ʊ/, /ʊ̯/
-    - ZR /ʐ/ > */ɻ/ > /ɹ/ generally
-      - the second step after applying the chain shift
-    - in CCV syllables where the fricative is first:
-      - V > /ʊ/
+        - W merges with V
-      - DH /ð/ > /ɐ/
+      - L /l/ > /l/, /ʊ/, /ʊ̯/
+        - /l/ is later palatalised
-      - ZR > /ɹ̩/
+      - ZR /ʐ/ > /ɹ/, /ʌ/, /ɹ/
-    - in VC syllables:
-      - V /ʋ/ > /ʊ̯/
+      - J /j/ > /j/, /ɪ/, /ɪ̯/
+        - JH /ʝ/ merges with J
+    - CXC and VC ignore syllable borders
-      - DH /ð/ > /ɐ̯/
+      - i.e. kaiva /ˈka.iˌva/ > kaiua /ˈka.iʊ̯ˌa/
+    - CXC syllables where vocalising is X:
+      - also applies when first C is nil
+      - would apply for last C nil, if that were a legal cluster in the first place
+    - VC syllables don't apply if V already has off-glide
-    - Approximants before similar vowels in the same syllable are elided
+    - V/W/J/JH before similar vowels are elided if not transformed by CXC or VC rules:
       - eg. vu /ʋu/ > u /u/
       - V/W-U, J-I
+    - process for ZR is /ʐ/ > */ɻ/ > /ɹ/
+      - the second step after applying the chain shift

 - Place Chain Shift
   - Applied AFTER all the above consonant shifts